express-go/express-go-project/README.md

 * Configuration

-Edit your ".env" file.
+Edit your ".env" file in project root.

-* How to run tests

-Noway.

 ### START ###